humanitycodes/codelab/backend/env/README.md

 The default value is the JSON string for the `codelab-dev` project in Firebase.

-### `CODELAB_FIREBASE_PROJECT_ID`
+### `CODELAB_FIREBASE_MESSAGING_SERVER_KEY`

-The unique identifier for the Firebase project to be used for this environment.
+The private authorization key used to send messages to the Firebase Cloud Messaging service.
+The value is provided by Firebase on the Cloud Messaging tab of the Project Settings page and is labeled "Server key".

-The value can be found on the General tab of the Project Settings page in the Firebase console.
-The default value is `codelab-dev`.
+The default value is the server key for the `codelab-dev` project in Firebase.

 ### `CODELAB_FIREBASE_VAPID_PUBLIC_KEY`